knative/func/docs/guides/func_yaml.md

 The `env` field allows you to set environment variables that will be available to your function at runtime.
 For example, to set a `MODE` environment variable to `debug` when the function is deployed, your `func.yaml` file may look like this.
-For explicitly unset variables dash `-` suffix is used.
+To unset variables use a dash suffix.
+For example, to unset `MODE`, use `MODE-`.

 ```yaml
 env: